Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 Do You Have to Be a Franciscan Lay Person to Live the Rule of 1221?

 What if you are a priest, deacon, or religious?
 Is there a place in the Confraternity of Penitents for you?
 Yes!
-Clergy who wished to become penitents lived the original Rule of 1221, and clergy and religious can and are living the Rule of the Confraternity of Penitents today.
+Clergy who wished to become penitents lived the original Third Order Rule of Saint Francis, the Rule of 1221, and today clergy and religious can and are living this same Rule, updated with modern statutes, the Rule of the Confraternity of Penitents.

 "The discipline of praying the Divine Office over the past year has been very beneficial to my spiritual growth, and I trust that my prayers help others, too. . . .
 Also, the joy and peace that I feel when following CFP directions and the Rule lead me to believe that God wills for me to do this." --Marion M., California USA